annakuchko/PySpark/README.md

 # PySpark
-Some pyspark scripts for ML pipelines
+Some useful pyspark scripts for ML pipelines